 Building H - Academic: The building houses thirteen general classrooms of varying size.
-Classrooms in this building are used interchangeably by the general education courses.
+Classrooms in this building are used interchangeable by the general education courses.

-Building I - Library, Learning Resources Center and Student Services: Contains a large reading area furnished with various sized tables and chairs, reading area for periodicals and reference materials, a number of carrels for individual study, and bookshelves, the librarian's and assistant librarian's office plus a large workroom are adjacent.
-Five special study or listening rooms provide privacy for small groups.
+Building I - Library, Learning Resources Center and Student Services: Contains a large reading area furnished with various sized tables and chairs, reading area for periodicals and reference materials, a number of carrels for individual study, and bookshelves; The librarian's and assistant librarian's office plus a large workroom are adjacent.
+Five special study or listening rooms provide privacy for smalll groups.
 The Media Center consists of a laboratory with audio and visual learning media for individual use and areas for faculty members to assist individual students in specific subjects, one reading laboratory, two offices, storage room for media aids and a recording booth.
-The student services section contains offices for all counselors, financial aid officer and director of student services.
+The student services section contains offices for all counselors, financial aid officer and director of student services, and a large student recreation area.